Knotx/knotx/documentation/src/main/wiki/Assembler.md

 }
 ```
 In short, the default configuration just defines event bus address on which the Assembler listens
-for jobs to process and and strategy how to handle unprocessed snippets.
+for jobs to process and strategy how to handle unprocessed snippets.

 Detailed description of each configuration option is described in the next subsection.